NikolaiRadke/AI.duino/HELP.md

 * Linux: Use *IBus Typing Booster* with *Voice Input* or install *Nerd Dictation*.

 ### Where is the rigth-click context menu from the IDE in the output window?
 ➡️ The IDE disabled right-click for security reasons.
-Because Copy&Paste ist important, AI.duino uses a tricky own workaround menu.
+Because Copy&Paste is important, AI.duino uses a tricky own workaround menu.